Worthington, Minnesota: Government

 Worthington is in Minnesota's 1st congressional district, represented by Republican Brad Finstad of New Ulm.
 At the state level, Worthington is in Senate District 22, represented by Republican Bill Weber, and in House District 22B, represented by Republican Rod Hamilton.

-Politics
+Presidential election results

 Local politics

-The mayor of Worthington is Mike Kuhle.
+The mayor of Worthington is Rick von Holdt.
 City council members meet in City Hall on the second and fourth Mondays of every month to discuss objectives and goals for the city.
 The city is divided into two wards, with one at-large council member.
 The mayor and council members are elected to four-year terms.

-Current Worthington city council members, in addition to Kuhle, include:
+Current Worthington city council members, in addition to Von Holdt, include: